meilisearch/documentation/reference/features/configuration.md

 `production`:

 - Setting a [master key](/reference/features/authentication.md) is **mandatory**
-- Logging is disabled
 - The [web interface](/reference/features/web_interface.md#web-interface) is disabled

 `development`:

 - Setting a [master key](/reference/features/authentication.md) is **optional**
-- Logs are printed to the standard output
 - The web interface is enabled

 ::: tip